 Following your pattern, work until you have moved all the live stitches from the left needle onto the right needle.
 At this point, pivot the knitting counterclockwise and place the next set of live stitches in your left hand.
 Move the empty needle to your right hand, then continue knitting into the live stitches.

 Knit in the Round with DPNs, Step 17:

 When you have worked all the stitches off three needles, you have finished one circular row or “round.”
 Repeat steps 14 through 17 for each pattern row.

 The more circular rows or “rounds” that you knit in this spiral method, the more tube-like your knit will become.

 Practice With My Knitting Pattern

-My Basic Knit Ear Warmer Pattern is a great place to start learning to knit in the round.
+My Beginner Knit Ear Warmer Pattern is a great place to start learning to knit in the round.
 The smaller sizes are especially suited to double point needles (DPNs).

 In many of my patterns, you will be asked to switch needle sizes as you work in the round.
 In the next lesson, I’ll show you how to switch needle sizes when you are working with DPNs.